zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 that a company gives an employee to do things that are necessary for the company, that are outside of the company offices, t ypically.
 So, if the company is sending you on a trip, you will get money from the company to pay for that trip.
 That’s part of your expense account.

-I guess in this case Nicole and Roberto are going t o be traveling to the hotel or to the convention center, and the expense account will  pay for the travel to these places.
+I guess in this case Nicole and Roberto are going to be traveling to the hotel or to the convention center, and the expense account will  pay for the travel to these places.
 The samples, however, are usually provided free by the catering departments of a hotel or a caterer that might serv ice a convention center, so I don’t think that’s what they’re referring to here.
 It must be the travel that they will have to undergo, or take, in order to get to these venues.

 Now let’s listen to the dialogue, this time at a normal speed.